DEGoodmanWilson/luna/README.md

 [Full Documentation](https://don.goodman-wilson.com/luna)

-## A web framework in modern C++
+## A web application and API framework in modern C++

-A web framework in modern C++, Luna is designed to be easy to use and integrate with any C++ project that needs to serve HTTP endpoints.
+A web application and API framework in modern C++, Luna is designed to be easy to use and integrate with any C++ project that needs to serve HTTP endpoints.
 Luna’s core philosophy is that it should be _easy to use correctly_ and _difficult to use incorrectly_.
 Of course, it should be robust as well.

 You are writing in C++ (because C++ is _awesome_), and your app needs to provide a lightweight HTTP server to communicate with other web services. `libmicrohttpd` is super-awesome, except for that idiomatically C API.
 Luna is an idiomatically C++ wrapper for `libmicrohttpd` that leans on modern C++ programming concepts.